Syntax and semantics of logic programming: Proof-theoretic

-of a rule in P. The proof-theoretic semantics defines the meaning of a Datalog program to be the set of ground atoms that can be defived from such trees.
+of a rule in P. The proof-theoretic semantics defines the meaning of a Datalog program to be the set of ground atoms that can be derived from such trees.
 This set coincides with the minimal Herbrand model.

 One might be interested in knowing whether or not a particular ground atom appears in the minimal Herbrand model of a Datalog program, perhaps without caring much about the rest of the model.
 A top-down reading of the proof trees described above suggests an algorithm for computing the results of such queries, such a reading informs the SLD resolution algorithm, which forms the basis for the evaluation of Prolog.

 Other approaches

 The semantics of Datalog have also been studied in the context of fixpoints over more general semirings.

 Logic programming

 While the name "logic programming" is used to refer to the entire paradigm of programming languages including Datalog and Prolog, when discussing formal semantics, it generally refers to an extension of Datalog with function symbols.
 Logic programs are also called Horn clause programs.
 Logic programming as discussed in this article is closely related to the "pure" or declarative subset of Prolog.